Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Bottleneck Theory: A Structural View of Equal Opportunity

+\paragraph{\textbf{The concern about algorithmic monoculture is a concern about severe bottlenecks}}\quad \\ Algorithmic monoculture~\citep{kleinberg2021algorithmic} occurs when multiple decision-makers controlling access to a large quantity of valued goods rely on the same or similar datasets and/or models.
+As \citet{bommasani_outcome_homogenization} discuss, algorithmic monoculture can lead to a pattern of homogeneous outcomes in which the same people are subject to consistent errors or negative outcomes. \citet{creel_hellman_2022} have argued that at scale, this ``systemic exclusion'' is unfair to decision-subjects even if overall accuracy is high.
+Algorithmic monocultures are increasingly common in high-stakes screening decisions across many domains, including in employment, healthcare, lending, and criminal justice~\citep{oneil2017weapons}.
+One reason why monoculture occurs is that few decision-makers have the resources to build their own automated systems.
+For example, over 60\% of Fortune 100 companies and 8 of the top 10 largest U.S. federal agencies use the same resume-screening service for hiring~\citep{hirevueArticle}.
+In other domains, the data collection itself may be expensive or unfeasible, such as in healthcare algorithms which disproportionately use data from a handful of large hospitals in only three states: California, Massachusetts, and New York~\citep{creel_hellman_2022}.
+Furthermore, the recent rise of pre-trained foundation models, which can be adapted to a wide range of downstream tasks, can also contribute to algorithmic monocultures and increase the likelihood of standardized errors~\citep{bommasani2021opportunities, toups2023ecosystem}.
 The standardization of decision-making processes could create stricter bottlenecks because certain features will be stronger preferences for the opportunities at hand.
-In certain ranking problems like comparing job candidates, sharing an algorithm across multiple decision-makers can also reduce the overall quality of decisions, even if the algorithm is more accurate for any one decision-maker in isolation~\citep{kleinberg2021monoculture}.
+In ranking problems like comparing job candidates, sharing an algorithm across multiple decision-makers can also reduce the overall quality of decisions, even if the algorithm is more accurate for any one decision-maker in isolation~\citep{kleinberg2021algorithmic, peng2023monoculture}.
 Moreover, if similar algorithms are uniformly applied across wide swathes of a single domain, outcomes could become homogenized resulting the systematic exclusion of groups and individuals from opportunities of great consequence~\citep{creel_hellman_2022, bommasani_outcome_homogenization}.
-This type of outcome homogenization constitutes a more pervasive bottleneck for those that repeatedly receive undesirable decisions because they may find themselves locked out of many paths in the opportunity structure.
+Thus outcome homogenization constitutes a pervasive bottleneck for those that repeatedly receive undesirable decisions because they may find themselves locked out of many paths in the opportunity structure.